LittleBanana313/SQL-Employee-Database-A-Mystery-in-Two-Parts/README.md

 ```
 2) List first name, last name, and hire date for employees who were hired in 1986.
 ```
--- Run the line below if formatting is not working correcting due to data type mismatch.
+-- Run the line below if formatting is not working correctly due to data type mismatch.
 -- ALTER TABLE employees ALTER COLUMN hire_date TYPE date using to_date(hire_date, 'MM/DD/YYYY')
 SELECT first_name, last_name, hire_date
 FROM employees